As ‘buy now, pay later’ plans grow, so do delinquencies

 “Ads encourage consumers to use these plans for multiple purchases, at multiple online stores – racking up debt they cannot afford to repay,” Brown said.

 The short-term loans are potentially problematic because they’re not reported on a consumer’s credit profile with Transunion and Experian.
-Further, the buy now, pay later industry’s customers skew young – meaning they have little credit history to begin with.
-Hypothetically a borrower could take out several short-term loans across multiple buy now, pay later companies — a practice known as “loan stacking” — and they would never appear on a credit report.
+Further the buy now, pay later industry’s customers skew young – meaning they have little credit history.
+Hypothetically a borrower could take out several short-term loans across multiple buy now, pay later companies – a practice known as “loan stacking” – and they would never appear on a credit report.
 If a person puts too many items on buy now, pay later plans, budgeting could be difficult.

 “It’s a blind spot for the industry,” Taiano of Fitch said.

-The buy now, pay later industry trade group pushed back on the characterization that its products could saddle borrowers with too much debt.
+In a statement, the buy now pay later industry trade group pushed back on the characterization that its products could saddle borrowers with too much debt.

-“With zero to low-interest, flexible payment terms, and transparent terms and conditions, BNPL helps consumers manage their cash flow responsibly and live healthier financial lives,” said Penny Lee, CEO of the Financial Technology Association, in a statement.
+“With zero to low-interest, flexible payment terms, and transparent terms and conditions, BNPL helps consumers manage their cash flow responsibly and live healthier financial lives,” said Penny Lee, CEO of the Financial Technology Association.

-The Consumer Financial Protection Bureau is looking into the popularity of buy now, pay later loans and is expected to soon issue a report with its findings.
+Meanwhile providers of buy now, pay later services see rising delinquencies as a natural consequence of growth, but also an indication that inflation is hitting Americans most likely to use these services the hardest.

+“We have seen some stress (among those with the lowest credit scores), and those are starting to have a hard time,” said Max Levchin, founder and CEO of Affirm, one of the largest buy now, pay later companies.

+“I generally plan purchases that I make using PayPal ‘Pay in 4’ so that my due dates for purchases land on my pay dates, as the due dates are every other week,” said Desiree Moore, 35, from Georgia.

+Moore said she tries to use buy now pay later plans to cover purchases not in her usual monthly budget, so not to take money away from the needs of her children.
+She has been increasingly using the plans with inflation making items more expensive and is so far able to keep up with the payments.

-Francis, the technology analyst, said it’s now common among her friends to pay for travel with installment loans, so as to not completely drain their bank accounts in case of emergencies.
+Francis, the technical analyst, said it’s now common among her friends to pay for travel with the installment loans, to not completely drain their bank accounts in case of emergencies.

 “If I come back home from vacation and have two flat tires, and I just spent all that money on plane tickets, that’s $400 you don’t have at the moment,” she said.
 “Most people don’t have savings.
 They just have enough for those flat tires.”